BigNate469/random-stuff/safe-for-scratch-version.md

 Disclaimer: This document is here purely for archival purposes, and to render it as HTML (after compiling this file into HTML from Markdown) (the original is a PDF).
+The original is at \[redacted, to keep this mentionable on Scratch]

 **_Senior Engineer Back-end Services_** \| **_Job Description_**